jaredw42/soldado/README.md

 It is available using `pip` or `conda` package managers.
 `python -m pip install toml`

+### Python Version
+Soldado requires Python3 and has been tested as far back as Python 3.6.
 ### Testing
 For unit testing, `pytest` is used.
 ### Schema Validation